Lascar (volcano): Monitoring and threats

 Because of the volcano's remote location, much information on its activity comes from remote sensing.
 Lascar's activity has been monitored by Thematic Mapper, which has been used to monitor volcanic activity since 1985, when hot spots were observed on Lascar.
 The eruptions of April 1993 and September 1986 were both preceded by a reduction of thermal radiation observed by Thematic Mapper.

 A monitoring network has been built around the volcano beginning from 2010.
 These include gas monitoring, seismometers, a weather station and cameras.
 Unmanned aerial vehicles, occasional reconnaissance flights and infrequent visits to the volcano are also used.
 The Observatorio Volcanológico de los Andes del Sur in Temuco also employs webcams to watch Lascar.
+The local Atacameno people have criticized SERNAGEOMIN's volcano monitoring activities, with one responded deeming it too technology-heavy.

 The National Geology and Mining Service of Chile considers Lascar Chile's 14th most dangerous volcano, and in 2020 classified it as a "type I" volcano.
-It publishes a volcano alert level for Lascar and has created a volcano hazard map for the volcano.
+It and the Argentine volcano monitoring agency publish volcano alert levels for Lascar.
+SERNAGEOMIN has created a volcano hazard map for the volcano.
 Explosive eruptions and ash falls are the major threat to humans from Lascar.
 The frequent smaller explosive events commonly occur unexpectedly and can thus endanger people on the mountain.
 The towns of Tumbres and Talabre may be affected by pyroclastic flows, and ash falls can occur east of the volcano.
 Such ash falls could potentially hit the towns of San Pedro de Atacama, Talabre and Toconao as well as the Llano de Chajnantor Observatory, the San Pedro de Atacama–Paso de Jama–Jujuy international road and the Sico Pass.
 Past eruptions caused ash fall in Argentina and disruption of air travel and could have major effects in the Salta Province in case of renewed activity.
 In 1982, the town of Talabre was moved for safety reasons stemming from flooding and volcanic activity, and ballistic blocks ejected by the volcano are a threat to mountaineers and scientists working on Lascar.
 Sector collapse and lahars have occurred in the past, but are unlikely to be present-day hazards.

 Heavy metal exposure is a problem for the region.
-High quantities of arsenic have been observed in local crops.
+High quantities of arsenic have been observed in local crops; Lascar is one of its major sources in northern Chile.
 Thallium from the volcano is a pollution hazard in the Talabre area.
 High nickel concentrations in crops from Talabre appear to be caused by volcanic activity as well.